-financial reporting framework.
-In other words, in these audits, the auditor issued an opinion without satisfying its fundamental obligation to obtain reasonable assurance about whether the financial statements were free of material misstatement.
-The fact that one or more deficiencies in an audit reach this level of significance does not necessarily indicate that the financial statements are materially misstated.
-It is often not possible for the inspection team, based only on the information available from the auditor, to reach a conclusion on those points.
-Whether or not associated with a disclosed financial reporting misstatement, an auditor's failure to obtain the reasonable assurance that the auditor is required to obtain is a serious matter.
-It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.
-The audit deficiencies that reached this level of significance are described below- A.1.
-Issuer A the failure to perform sufficient procedures to test the existence and valuation of inventory (AS No. 13, paragraph 8; AU 331, paragraph .14).
+- (1) the failure to evaluate the presentation of, and to test the disclosure and completeness of, amounts included in the statement of cash flows (AS No. 14, paragraphs 30 and 31); - (2) the failure to perform sufficient procedures to test the occurrence, completeness, and valuation of revenue (AS No. 13, paragraph 13);

 Inclusion in an inspection report does not mean that the deficiency remained unaddressed after the inspection team brought it to the Firm's attention.
 Depending upon the circumstances, compliance with PCAOB standards may require the Firm to perform additional audit procedures, or to inform a client of the need for changes to its financial statements or reporting on internal control, or to take steps to prevent reliance on its previously expressed audit opinions.
 The Board expects that firms will comply with these standards, and an inspection may include a review of the adequacy of a firm's compliance with these requirements, either with respect to previously identified deficiencies or deficiencies identified during that inspection.
 Failure by a firm to take appropriate actions, or a firm's misrepresentations in responding to an inspection report, about whether it has taken such actions, could be a basis for Board disciplinary sanctions.

-A.2.
-Issuer B the failure to perform sufficient procedures to test whether revenue was properly recognized, including the failure to presume that there was a fraud risk involving improper revenue recognition (AS No. 12, paragraph 68; AS No. 14, paragraph 30).
-B. Auditing Standards Each deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audits.
+- (3) the failure to perform procedures to test certain non-current assets (AS No. 13, paragraph 36); and - (4) the failure to perform sufficient procedures to test related party transactions (AU 334, paragraph .07).

+B. Auditing Standards

+Each deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audits.
 The paragraphs of the standards that are cited for each deficiency are those that most directly relate to the deficiency.
 The deficiencies also relate, however, to other paragraphs of those standards and to other auditing standards, including those concerning due professional care, responses to risk assessments, and audit evidence.

 Many audit deficiencies involve a lack of due professional care.
 AU 230, Due Professional Care in the Performance of Work, paragraphs .02, .05, and .06, requires the independent auditor to plan and perform his or her work with due professional care and sets forth aspects of that requirement.
 AU 230, paragraphs .07 through .09, and AS No. 13, The Auditor's Responses to the Risks of Material Misstatement, paragraph 7, specify that due professional care requires the exercise of professional skepticism.
 These standards state that professional skepticism is an attitude that includes a questioning mind and a critical assessment of the appropriateness and sufficiency of audit evidence.

 AS No. 13, paragraphs 3, 5, and 8, requires the auditor to design and implement audit responses that address the risks of material misstatement, and AS No. 15, Audit Evidence, paragraph 4, requires the auditor to plan and perform audit procedures to obtain sufficient appropriate audit evidence to provide a reasonable basis for the audit opinion.
-Sufficiency is the measure of the quantity of audit evidence, and the quantity needed is affected by the risk of material misstatement (in the audit of financial statements) and the quality of the audit evidence obtained.
+Sufficiency is the measure of the quantity of audit evidence, and the quantity needed is affected by the risk of material misstatement (in the audit of financial statements) or the risk associated with the control (in the audit of internal control over financial reporting ("ICFR")) and the quality of the audit evidence obtained.
 The appropriateness of evidence is measured by its quality; to be appropriate, evidence must be both relevant and reliable in providing support for the related conclusions.

 The paragraphs of the standards that are described immediately above are not cited in Part I.A, unless those paragraphs are the most directly related to the relevant deficiency.